 - 1. Call your local EMS number immediately. - 2.
 If the injury is diving related, provide oxygen first aid. - 3.
-Be prepared to initiate basic life support and CPR.
+Be prepared to initiate basic life support (CPR).

-Once EMS has been activated, conduct the neurological assessment described below.
-A neurological assessment should be completed only on a conscious individual.
+Once EMS has been activated, conduct the neurological assessment described in this chapter.
+A neurological assessment should be completed only on conscious individuals.
 Their responses and your observations facilitate the process.
 The information you gather may influence the initial treatment and subsequent impact of the injury.
-In the case of diving accidents, your assessment may also convince an injured diver of the need for oxygen first aid.
-Fortunately, most diving injuries are not life-threatening and there is frequently time prior to EMS arrival when it is both appropriate and helpful to perform this examination.
+Your assessment may also convince an injured diver of the need for oxygen first aid.
+Fortunately, most diving injuries are not life-threatening and there is frequently time prior to EMS arrival during which it is both appropriate and helpful to perform this examination.

-Performing a neurological assessment should never interfere with EMS activation, evacuation or essential first aid measures.
+Performing a neurological assessment should never interfere with EMS activation, evacuation or essential first aid measures, including oxygen administration.